 Complementary user entity controls (CUECs) are an essential part of any SOC (System and Organization Controls) audit report.
 If you’re involved with an organization that provides financial and transactional services for one or more user entities, you are already familiar with one or more of the SOC audit reports (SOC 1, SOC 2, and SOC 3) that provide information relevant to the internal controls over financial audit reporting (ICFR) of user entities.
-The timely filing of SOCs are required under the Statement on Standards for Attestation Engagements (SSAE) of the American Institute of Certified Public Accountants (AICPA).

 Who is Responsible for CUECs?

 When contracting with a service organization, any user entity must accept that certain controls will remain among that entity’s prescribed responsibilities.
 Briefly defined, CUECs encompass all controls within a service organization’s systematic processes that rely on the user entity for implementation and function.
 In other words, user entities are accountable for the performance of CUECs.
 And if a user entity does not consistently perform CUECs as stipulated, its affiliated service organizations may ultimately be unable to deliver contracted control objectives.

 If you are involved with a service organization that may receive SOC audit reports (or any service organization that may impact the ICFR of a user entity), you should familiarize yourself with the various types of CUECs and the ways in which they function.
 Common examples of SOC-related service organizations include data centers, payroll processors, medical claims processors, managed IT service providers, loan servicing companies, and SaaS (Software-as-a-Service) providers.